 As for the rest of us, what should we make of Carson's sudden rise to popularity?
 As Lowry pointed out, Obama and most liberals would agree with the basic principles at stake: personal responsibility, the importance of education, the benefits of intact families.
 Obama has on occasion talked the talk about the national debt, though many on the right feel he hasn't walked the walk.
 Only the flat tax is seriously divisive.
 Carson has spoken publicly on controversial topics in the past, but has never received so much attention.
 He is a longstanding critic of Obama's health-care overhaul.
 He has also stated that he does not believe in evolution.

-Though many commentaries have tried tiptoe around it, it's impossible to pretend there's no racial dimension involved in a successful black conservative castigating the liberal black president.
+Though many commentaries have tried to tiptoe around it, it's impossible to pretend there's no racial dimension involved in a successful black conservative castigating the liberal black president.
 Black conservatives remain fascinating to Americans of all political persuasions and ethnicities; look no further than Herman Cain's presidential campaign.
 And in the age of Obama -- when many on the right feel that any criticism of the president is liable to draw undeserved claims of racism -- a champion for the cause who can sidestep that retort is sure to be welcomed.
 Jonah Goldberg came closest to addressing this question, likening Carson to Booker T. Washington.

 Carson has remarkable parallels with Cain, it's true -- but they're much deeper and more interesting than skin color.
-Both men rose from hardscrabble backgrounds, Carson in Detroit as the son of an illiterate single mother who had wed at 13, Cain as son of a chauffeur in Atlanta.
+Both men rose from hardscrabble backgrounds, Carson in Detroit as the son of an illiterate single mother who had wed at 13, Cain as the son of a chauffeur in Atlanta.
 Both found academic success, then went on to impressive careers.
 Both are cancer survivors.
 And both burst onto the political scene as professionally successful political unknowns confronting unsuspecting Democratic presidents.
 Compare Carson's speech with Cain's first great moment in the public spotlight.
 That was in 1994, when Cain, then the CEO of Godfather's Pizza, got into a debate with President Clinton at a town hall meeting on his health-care overhaul and quickly gained national acclaim.
 (Of course, there's no reason to believe that Carson has anything like the personal skeletons in the closet that forced Cain to abandon his presidential run.)

 While Carson doesn't have the powerful, pulpit-honed oratorical skills Cain does, both approach political speaking with the same style that as brought them success in their side gigs as motivational speakers.
 They're affable, humorous, self-deprecating, and can easily mix lite religion with simplistic talking points on policy (trying to reconcile Carson's desire to pay down the deficit urgently while also implementing a flat tax is only slightly less challenging that making 9-9-9 coherent as a taxation system).
 The idiom allows speaker to flip smoothly between motivation and self-promotion: Carson's prayer-breakfast speech casually plugged his recent book America the Beautiful as well as a scholarship fund he and his wife established.